Ontario Health Sector: 2019 updated assessment of Ontario health spending

 Winding down the Self-Directed Personal Support Services Ontario agency

+The 2018 FES announced that the Self-Directed Personal Support Services Ontario agency will be wound down.[20]
 This agency was established as part of “Ontario’s Action Plan for Seniors” to allow eligible home care clients who require 14 hours or more of personal support services per week to select and schedule their own personal support workers within a Provincially allocated budget.
 The agency would have shifted the provision of some home care services to the Province from private enterprises and not-for-profits that currently provide the services.
 The agency launched in the spring of 2018 and was not currently providing any services.

 Reforming OHIP+ to only cover youth without pre-existing drug plans